|Admitted in MA (1982) and NH (1990), US District Court for MA and NH, First Circuit Court of Appeals, and US Supreme Court.

 Concentrates in Personal Injury, Divorce and Family Law, and Discrimination Law.

-Currently President-Elect of the Massachusetts Bar Association, Marsha V. Kazarosian, has been named by Massachusetts Super Lawyers magazine as one of the top lawyers in Massachusetts for the sixth consecutive year.
+Currently President of the Massachusetts Bar Association, Marsha V. Kazarosian, has been named by Massachusetts Super Lawyers magazine as one of the top lawyers in Massachusetts each consecutive year since 2006.
 She has been identified as one of the top 50 Women Lawyers in MA and New England, one of the top 100 Lawyers in MA, and a Super Lawyer in both Family Law and Personal Injury Litigation by Law & Politics.
 In 2006, she was the Massachusetts Super Lawyers magazine’s cover story, featuring her career biography and her climb to national recognition.
 Attorney Kazarosian also has a 10.0 Superb rating from AVVO.com.

 In September 2011, Massachusetts Lawyers Weekly publication identified Attorney Kazarosian as a “Top Woman in the Law” in the Commonwealth, and named her as one of Massachusetts' Top Ten lawyers, noting that she obtained one of the ten highest jury verdicts in the Commonwealth in 1999.
 Attorney Kazarosian has also achieved a Martindale Peer Review Rating of AV Preeminent.
 Over the past two decades she has built a national practice representing clients in high profile media cases, making case law with precedent-setting issues in areas such as gender and disability discrimination, and police excessive force/civil rights litigation in the Federal Court.
 Since 1983, Attorney Kazarosian has developed a wide range of expertise in the areas of SEC Whistleblower Retaliation, discrimination, divorce and family law, and criminal and civil litigation.
 She is an experienced mediator and conciliator in the Superior, Probate and District Courts dealing with such issues as contract disputes, personal injury, and lender liability.